Accelerate - Building and Scaling High-Performing Technology Organizations - Book review and my personal notes and insights

 2. Architecture

-3. Product and process
+3. Product and processes

 4. Lean management and monitoring